oolongjiawei/Capstone/README.md

 # FORTUNE HOUSE
-* Unlock Your Destiny Through the Four Pillars of Destiny *
+* Unlock Your Destiny Through the Four Pillars of Destiny

 ## Overview
-Fortune House is a web application designed to help users gain insights into themselves through detailed descriptions based on their date of birth and location, using the Four Pillars of Destiny.
-The platform provides users with personalized fortune-telling, daily fortune cookies, and the ability to manage their accounts for tracking fortunes over time.
-The application is accessible on both desktop and mobile devices, making it convenient for users seeking quick, personalized guidance.
+Fortune House is a web app that offers personalized insights based on your birth date and location using the Four Pillars of Destiny.
+It provides detailed fortune-telling, daily fortune cookies, and tools to track fortunes over time.
+Accessible on both desktop and mobile, it’s designed for quick, intuitive use—whether for fun or serious insight.

-All you need is your intuition and focus, and a couple of taps or mouse clicks.
-Whether you are doing this just for fun or choose to believe in the high magic – ENJOY!
+## Usage
++ Clone or download the repository.
++ Navigate to the project directory.
++ Run 'npm install' to install the dependencies.
++ Run 'npm run dev' to start the app.

 ## Implementation

 ### Tech Stack
 + React
 + SASS